Forecast Encompassing Tests for the Expected Shortfall: Theory

-Estimating the regression parameters through (overidentified) GMM-estimation instead of M-estimation facilitates the inclusion of further instruments $\bW$.
-In the notion of \cite{GiacominiKomunjer2005}, this allows for testing encompassing \textit{conditional} on some information set $\tilde{\mathcal{G}}_t = \sigma\{ \bW \}$.
-However, for the ES, this approach requires asymptotic theory under model misspecification for the overidentified GMM estimator based on \textit{nonsmooth} objective functions.
+Testing forecast encompassing \textit{conditional} on some information set $\tilde{\mathcal{G}}_t = \sigma\{ \bW \}$ based on some $\mathcal{F}_t$-measurable vector of instruments $\bW$ in the sense of \cite{GiacominiKomunjer2005} can be facilitated through estimating the regression parameters through (overidentified) GMM-estimation instead of M-estimation.
+However, for the strict ES test, this approach requires asymptotic theory under model misspecification for the overidentified GMM estimator based on \textit{nonsmooth} objective functions.
 While such theory is available for smooth moment conditions (see e.g. \cite{HallInoue2003} and \cite{HansenLee2019}), its generalization to nonsmooth objective functions is not straight-forward and thus, we leave \textit{conditional} ES encompassing tests based on misspecified GMM-estimation for future research.

-In contrast, our approach follows the classical \textit{unconditional} tests of forecast encompassing, see e.g.\ \cite{HendryRichard1982}, \cite{MizonRichard1986} and \cite{Diebold1989}.
-Nevertheless, the moment conditions of our approach given in (\ref{eqn:DefPsiEncmp}) can be interpreted as \textit{conditional} encompassing with respect to the instruments $\nabla g^q_t(\beta)$ and $\nabla g^e_t(\eta)$.
-In the classical baseline case of linear forecast encompassing, these instruments simplify to $\bq$ and $\be$ and thus, our approach tests \textit{conditional} encompassing with respect to the information set $\mathcal{G}_t = \sigma\{ 1, \bq, \be \} \subseteq \mathcal{F}_t$.
-Under the null hypothesis that one forecast encompasses the other, we argue that the superior forecast generally contains most of the available information in practice.
-Consequently, identifying further informative and meaningful instruments $\bW$ is not straight-forward and our approach hence captures the practically most relevant case of conditional encompassing with respect to the information set $\mathcal{G}_t$.
+The moment conditions of our unconditional approach can be interpreted as \textit{conditional} encompassing with respect to the instruments $\nabla g^q_t(\beta)$ and $\nabla g^e_t(\eta)$.
+In the classical baseline case of linear forecast encompassing, these instruments simplify to $\bq$ and $\be$ and thus, our approach tests \textit{conditional} encompassing with respect to the information set $\mathcal{G}_t = \sigma\{ 1, \bq, \be \} \subseteq \mathcal{F}_t$, which in most cases already captures the most relevant information which is available.